-Now this all sounds dandy if you have never seen this kind of collusion before.
-I have seen the same collusion unfold in the Institutional Investor circles I roamed in when the ILPA was formed, those investors now struggling to outperform each other, as well as in Venture Capital using the NVCA to share best practices, while 99.4% of VC’s still cannot produce repeatable monolithic venture-style returns for their limited partners.
+Now, this all sounds dandy if you have never seen this kind of collusion before.
+I have seen the same conspiracy unfold in the Institutional Investor circles I roamed in when the ILPA was formed; those investors are now struggling to outperform each other, as well as in Venture Capital, using the NVCA to share best practices, while 99.4% of VC’s still cannot produce repeatable monolithic venture-style returns for their limited partners.

 So, here is my comment:

-How are you going to produce outlier returns that differentiate you from any other family office by colluding?
-You are doing the same as venture capitalists in Silicon Valley have done, collusion leading to subpriming of the theory that determines what innovation can be discovered, and thus subsequently, subpriming the nature of the innovation.
+How will you produce outlier returns that differentiate you from any other family office by colluding?
+You are doing the same as venture capitalists in Silicon Valley have done, collusion leading to subpriming of the theory that determines what innovation can be discovered, thus subpriming the nature of the innovation.

 As an investor, you must be responsible for a unique investment thesis that, in the words of Einstein, determines what can be discovered.
 That unique insight is the core competency for which you were hired in the first place.
-Piggy-backing on the expertise of, or seeking consensus with others, leads to the collusion of thought and execution that makes your money no different from any other.
+Piggy-backing on the expertise of, or seeking consensus with others, leads to the collusion of thought and execution that makes your money no different.

-Deal sharing also leads to disastrous risk aversion, deal fragmentation, and deal syndication, in-turn resulting in the subpriming (ie uniformity) of the investment thesis as I depict in the brief presentation below, with deflation of returns to boot.
+Deal sharing also leads to disastrous risk aversion, deal fragmentation, and deal syndication, resulting in the investment thesis’s subpriming (i.e., uniformity), as I depict in the brief presentation below, with deflation of returns to boot.

 Dare to be different, like the success of the families you represent, or go home.